DanielCondeTorres/SuPepMem/README.md

 # If the user wants to return the repository to its original state (remove unnecessary files and results), the following command can be used
 make clean_all
 ```
-The program generates an .xyz file containing the trajectory of the system.
-It is highly recommended the use of [VMD](https://www.ks.uiuc.edu/Research/vmd/) in order to visualize the results.

 ## Wiki 📖